How we're run

 OB

-Raoul Humphreys, Interim Treasurer
+Raoul Humphreys, Treasurer

 Raoul is a keen amateur naturalist and loves spending time in the valleys and heaths of West Cornwall, bird watching, botanising, and mothing.
 Originally from St Ives he now lives in St Just with his wife and family.